LLC

 Strips of glazed brick ― which speak to the Georgian architecture of the campus as well as to Trenton’s rich history in ceramic production ― rise from the ground as retaining walls at bench height, before turning skyward to create a freestanding colonnade along the front of Travers-Wolfe Hall, demarcating the edge of the plaza and the start of the quad.

 Vectors activates the quad as a gathering space for the dormitory residents as well as the greater campus community.
-The brick and earth strips form paths and widen to create social zones, equipped with ample seating arranged to foster both robust discussion and individual study and lounging.
+The brick and earth strips form paths and widen to create social zones, equipped with ample seating arranged to foster both robust discussion and

 LOCATION